 Elevation: 7,988 ft

-This former fire lookout site is not in the book.
-Livingston Douglas hiked to the summit of this peak from a nearby peak as set out below.
-However, you can drive to the summit or ride a mountain bike to the top.
-From ID-75 in Bellevue, turn east onto Pine Street and follow it to a junction with the Sharps Canyon Road in 5.9 miles.
-Turn right onto this road, which leads to the top in another 4.1 miles.
-A 4WD is recommended.
-Published December 2019
+This peak is not in the book.
+Livingston Douglas hiked to the summit of this peak from a Peak 7921 as set out below.
+His routes are set out below.
+However, you can drive to the summit or, if you are really strong, ride a mountain bike to the top.
+Updated September 2020

-West Ridge, Class 2
+West Ridge, Class 2 by Livingston Douglas

-From the junction of ID-75 and Pine Street in Bellevue, drive E on Pine Street (which becomes Muldoon Canyon Road) for 5.9 miles to an unsigned junction with Sharps Canyon Road, a BLM road.
+From the junction of ID-75 and Pine Street in Bellevue, drive east on Pine Street (which becomes Muldoon Canyon Road) for 5.9 miles to an unsigned junction with Sharps Canyon Road, a BLM road.
 Park near this junction in a pullout area (5,800 feet).

-North Ridge, Class 2+
+North Ridge, Class 2+ by Livingston Douglas

 From the summit, descend the ridge northward, crossing the Bell Mountain jeep road early on.
 The open scrub terrain soon gives way to a charred forest.
 This forest is a mess of downed, burnt logs with thick brush mixed in and is difficult to bushwhack through.
-It is best to stay on the ridge crest or on its R/E side for easiest going through this menagerie of mayhem.
+It is best to stay on the ridge crest or on its right/east side for easiest going through this menagerie of mayhem.